-House Request: Cosponsor and Support the Save Healthcare Workers Act (H.R.).
+House Request: Cosponsor and Support the Save Healthcare Workers Act (H.R.
+3178).

-This bill was introduced by Rep. Madeleine Dean (D-PA) and was referred to the House Judiciary Committee for further action.
+This bill was introduced by Rep. Madeleine Dean (D-PA) on May 5, 2025 and was referred to the House Judiciary Committee for further action.

-Senate Request: Cosponsor and Support the Save Healthcare Workers Act (S. ).
+Senate Request: Cosponsor and Support the Save Healthcare Workers Act (S. 1600).

-This bill was introduced by Sen. Cindy Hyde-Smith (R-MS) and was referred to the Senate Judiciary Committee for further action.
+This bill was introduced by Sen. Cindy Hyde-Smith (R-MS) on May 5, 2025 and was referred to the Senate Judiciary Committee for further action.